 Christmas Tree Advent Calendar Materials

-- 12″ x 12″ cardstock (I recommend a holiday-themed stack of paper—here’s the exact stack of paper I used)
+- 18 sheets of 12″ x 12″ patterned cardstock or Kraft board (I recommend a holiday-themed stack of paper—here’s the exact stack of paper I used)

 - Tacky glue